OwensAkpede/XJSX/README.md

 Overall, XJSX is a powerful tool that can help you write cleaner, more expressive, and efficient code for your web applications.

+## Some XJSX jokes
+- Why did the developer use XJSX for their project?

+Because they wanted to write JavaScript without all the drama!